visionbang/mach_image_proc/README.md

-# Image classification for car defect detection
+# Automation for car inspection using Mach-band image

 ## Abstract